Dart-o-s/robs_luxx/plan.md

     - break point markers or other message or information markers could be part of the tokens OPEN add some diagnostics output to it, like line surrounding tokens and allow an argument or some. treat it as end of line comment, scanner just eats till there

-[ ] LUXX return named result.
-int found = qaList.findCardContaining(it, from: cur);
-^^^^^^^^^ this could be a "name" variable provided by the function for example: findCardContaining(it, from) as card -- this would introduce a variable card at point of usage holding the result
-    exit keyword/statement.

 https://stackoverflow.com/questions/12636738/access-to-user-environment-variable
 [ ] Put Environment Variables into a super global scope